LLNL/variorum/src/docs/sphinx/ARM.rst

     * LITTLE clocks: ``/sys/devices/system/cpu/cpufreq/policy1/scaling_setspeed``

 New frequency is specified in KHz to these interfaces.
-Variorum takes the new frequency as input in MHz.
+Variorum takes the new frequency as input in MHz and performs this conversion internally.

-Note that these interfaces only accept valid values for frequencies as output by ``policy*/scaling_available_frequencies``.
-Also, the assigned frequency is only applied when the governor in ``policy*/scaling_governor`` is set to `userspace`.
+If you run into an error accessing the sysfs interface, this could be due to an the specified frequency value or the set governor.
+The sysfs interface only accepts valid values for frequencies as output by ``policy*/scaling_available_frequencies``.
+Also, the specified frequency is only applied when the governor in ``policy*/scaling_governor`` is set to `userspace`.